He Spent 11 Months Making Designs Nobody Bought. The 2026 Mindset Shift That Changed His Print-on-Demand Business.

 What He Changed, And What Happened

-"The weird thing is, I'm doing less volume now than I was at month six," he says.
-"Fewer products.
+He’s not an outlier in kind, only in timing.
+One business we work with crossed into seven-figure yearly revenue thirteen months after starting from zero, selling phone cases.
+They launched with around ten designs, pushed hard into influencer marketing, and iterated quickly.
+Fewer products, sharper angle.
+“The weird thing is, I’m doing less volume now than I was at month six,” Marcus says.
+“Fewer products.
 But every product actually means something to the person who buys it.
-That's the whole game."
+That’s the whole game.”

 The Thing That’s Actually Buried

-The moment that clicks, the rest of the pieces start falling into place.
-Niche selection becomes easier because you're looking for tribes, not topics.
-Mockup choices become obvious because you're showing a life, not an object.
-Listing copy writes itself because you're describing a feeling you already understand.
+This is also why specificity beats coverage.
+The instinct most struggling sellers have is to widen, more niches, more designs, more topics.
+The Podbase sellers who win do the opposite: they narrow until the message is unmistakable.
+Niche selection gets easier because you’re looking for tribes, not topics.
+Mockup choices become obvious because you’re showing a life, not an object.
+Listing copy writes itself because you’re describing a feeling you already understand.

 “I found all of that in a community of people who’d already been where I was,” Marcus says.
 “And they were willing to explain, plainly, why they’d been stuck and what actually moved them forward.
 That’s rarer than it sounds.
 Most places just tell you to keep grinding.”